-The titles of Piranesi’s etchings of ancient structures often engage with problems of identification: monuments can be known by more than one name (“the colosseum,” for example, is also “the Flavian Amphitheater”), and there is sometimes no evidence of the deities to whom temples were dedicated.
-This image’s lengthy caption is entirely focused on identifying this temple, indicated in Piranesi’s title as the Temple of the Sibyl and now known as the Temple of Vesta.
-Within the image, visual access to the temple is somewhat blocked in terms of composition.
-In this first of Piranesi’s three renditions of the same monument, the temple itself is in the background, behind the rectangular temple to the right, a broken wall, and the “romantic anarchy” of natural growth, vagrant animals, and architectural rubble occupying the foreground.
-From the shadows cast by the second temple, dramatically demonstrative human figures emerge in bright light that illuminates what seems to be “a chain of kinetic gestures” that direct viewers in different directions within the image (Wilton-Ely 39).
+The titles of Piranesi’s etchings of ancient structures often confront problems of identification: monuments can be known by more than one name (“the Colosseum,” to take the most well-known example, is also “the Flavian Amphitheater”), and there is sometimes no evidence of the deities to whom temples were dedicated.
+This image’s lengthy caption is entirely focused on identifying this temple, indicated here as the Temple of the Sibyl and now known as the Temple of Vesta.
+Within the image, visual access to the temple is somewhat blocked in terms of composition; behind the rectangular temple to the right, it is a “ghostly figure in the background” of an image that is “instead filled with a pile of rubbish and ruins” (Verschaffel 139).
+From the shadows cast by the second temple, dramatically demonstrative human figures emerge in bright light that illuminates what seems to be “a chain of kinetic gestures” that direct viewers in different directions within the image (Wilton-Ely 1978, 39).

-The emphasis on typography—produced by hand-engraved text—suggests a careful approach to the study and reproduction of evidence that is on striking display, as Heather Hyde Minor has argued, in the “visual citations” and elaborate footnotes of his Della magnificenza ed architettura de’ romani, published in the same year (118-142) as this engraving.
+The emphasis on typography—produced by hand-engraved text—suggests a careful approach to the study and reproduction of evidence that is on striking display, as Heather Hyde Minor has argued, in the “visual citations” and elaborate footnotes of his Della Magnificenza ed Architettura de’ Romani, also published in the same year as this etching, 1761 (2015, 118-142).
 These references to inscriptions and sources both ancient and modern point readers in different directions, within and beyond the image, between languages and across centuries.
-Piranesi’s antiquarian references seem to resemble the image’s human figures, whose gestures suggest, on one hand, an effort to overcome the distance between past and present that the image foregrounds in its composition while mimicking, on the other, the frantic jumping from one citation to another in the caption, from print to inscription.
-(JMB)
+Piranesi’s antiquarian references seem to resemble the image’s human figures, whose gestures suggest, on one hand, an effort to overcome the distance between past and present that the image foregrounds in its composition while mimicking, on the other, the frantic jumping in the caption from one citation to another, from print to inscription.
+(JB)